Distinctive Strengths of the University of New Haven

 Given this proximity to three major urban centers, many faculty have close ties with industries and government in the region, and the University’s internship and co-op programs are among the best in southern New England—with especially strong ties to Pitney-Bowes, Sikorsky and United Illuminating.
 The region is home to a number of Fortune 500 headquarters such as IBM, PepsiCo, Bic, Starwood, UBS, ESPN, RBS, Duracell, Priceline.com, GE and Subway.

 Local and Global Expansion – The University’s 82-acre suburban main campus is located in West Haven, just minutes from the beaches of Long Island Sound and the cultural vibrancy of downtown New Haven.
-UNH has invested more than $110 million in recent years to build new, state-of-the-art facilities, including the Henry C. Lee Institute for Forensic Science, Soundview Residence Hall (the University’s first Gold LEED-certified building), Bartels Student Activity Center and the Beckerman Recreation Center.
-The University also offers programs in downtown New Haven and at our campus in New London, Conn.
+UNH has invested more than $110 million in recent years to build new, state-of-the-art facilities, including the Henry C. Lee Institute for Forensic Science in Gehring Hall, Celentano Residence Hall (the University’s first Gold LEED-certified building), Bartels Student Activity Center, and the Beckerman Recreation Center.
+The University also offers programs at our campuses in Orange and New London, Conn.
 In addition, the Henry C. Lee College of Criminal Justice and Forensic Sciences offers programs in Livermore, Calif., in partnership with Sandia National Laboratories, the country’s premier science and engineering laboratory for national security and technology innovation.
-Beginning this fall, UNH students can study at our new satellite campus in Tuscany, Italy, as well as take advantage of our numerous study abroad partnerships across Europe, Asia and South America.
+UNH students can study at our satellite campus in Tuscany, Italy, as well as take advantage of our numerous study abroad partnerships across Europe, Asia and South America.